Malcolm Nichols: Personal life and death

-Nichols was married on December 16, 1915, to Edith M. Williams (died 1925).
+On December 16, 1915, Nichols married Edith M. Williams (died 1925).
 He and his first wife had three children: sons Clark and Dexter, and daughter Marjorie.
-His first wife died in mid-1925, leaving him a widowed.
-In 1926 he married Edith's twin sister Carrie Marjorie Williams.
+His first wife died in mid-1925, and in 1926, he married Edith's twin sister, Carrie Marjorie Williams.
 His son Clark acted as his best man and his son Dexter acted as the ring bearer.

 By the time he was elected mayor, Nichols had moved to the Jamaica Plain neighborhood of the city.

 Nichols was a Swedenborgian and of English ancestry.
 He was a member of the Freemasons, Shriners, and Elks.
-Nichols died of a heart attack, in Jamaica Plain, Boston, Suffolk County, Massachusetts, on February 7, 1951.
-He was interred in Forest Hills Cemetery in the Jamaica Plain neighborhood of Boston.
+Nichols died on February 7, 1951, aged 74, in Jamaica Plain, from a myocardial infarction.
+He was buried in Forest Hills Cemetery.